v0rt3xh/Madison-SkySite/README.md

 ## Acknowledgements
-Give credit here.

 - This project was based on [Udemy Course](https://www.udemy.com/course/the-web-developer-bootcamp/).
-- Many thanks to Colt for his wonderful instructions, Cloudinary for the free clouod storage quota, visualcrossing for the API service.
+- Many thanks to Colt for his wonderful instructions, Cloudinary for the free cloud quota, visualcrossing for the weather API service.

 ## Contact